jaerith/EthgineLite/README.md

 3.)
 Then, we need to populate our record (held within the contract instance for us) with the data:

 ```
+    // SINCE ETHEREUM HAS LIMITATIONS WHEN DEALING WITH DYNAMIC ARRAYS AND MAPPINGS, WE MUST KEEP AN ARRAY/MAPPING
+    // ON THE CONTRACT SIDE AND MANIPULATE IT FROM THE CLIENT
     instance.setValueOnRecord(accounts[0], web3.fromAscii('Title'), new String('The First Book').valueOf());
     instance.setValueOnRecord(accounts[0], web3.fromAscii('Price'), new String('0999').valueOf()); // in cents
     instance.setValueOnRecord(accounts[0], web3.fromAscii('PageAmount'), new String('289').valueOf());